 Other beacon manufacturers are tackling the same problem by collaborating with widely used apps.
 Both approaches combat the custom app download requirement, enabling data capture from a broader cross-section of the shopping public.

 It is still the early days for BLE beacons, but despite current imperfections, retailers adopting the technology are achieving a greater insight into their store operations.
 For example, 71% of respondents to a 2015 Retail Touchpoints survey said beacons enabled them to understand shoppers’ purchasing and browsing behavior.

 If you’ve been considering beacons only as a means to push out coupons, promotional messages, or other information to shoppers, it may be worth pausing to think about more ways in which these tiny sensors can benefit your business.

-By integrating beacons with CRM, POS, ERP, and analytical solutions, and diversifying your use of them, you increase your chances of a healthy return on investment, perhaps even reaching the 365% RoI suggested by expert industry organizations.
+By integrating beacons with CRM, POS, ERP, and analytical solutions, and diversifying your use of them, you increase your chances of a healthy return on investment.

 Whether such claims are exaggerated or right on the money, the following can be said for sure.
 As data increasingly drives retail strategy, and personalization strengthens as a requisite for customer loyalty, BLE technology is uniquely capable of helping your company meet challenges in business intelligence, as well as in marketing and customer service improvement.